Academics

 Homework is given regularly to reinforce classroom learning and build responsibility.
 Students are expected to complete all assignments on time.
 Parents are encouraged to check their child’s books daily and sign completed work.
 Written excuses are required if assignments cannot be completed.

-Diagnostic Tests: Administered at the beginning and end of each term for Language Arts, Math, and Reading.
+Administered at the beginning and end of each term for Language Arts, Math, and Reading.

-End-of-year exams
+Mid-term exams, End-of-term exams, End-of-year exams

-Grades 4–6: PEP (Performance Tasks & Ability Tests)
+Grade 1 GOILP, Grade 3 Diagnostic, Grades 4–6: PEP (Performance Tasks & Ability Tests)